-Go to a service station or garage where you can get technical assistance.

-If this indicator comes on while driving, it means one of the engine's emissions control systems may have a problem.
-Even though you may feel no difference in your vehicle's performance, it can reduce your fuel economy and cause increased emissions.
-Continued operation may cause serious damage.
+Go to a service station or garage where you can get technical assistance of the engine's emissions control systems may have a problem.
+Even though you may feel no difference in vour vehicle's performance, it can reduce your fuel economy and cause increased emissions Continued operation may cause serious damage.